Kavitha-Pinabakala-29/Community-Feedback-Portal/README.md

 # Community-Feedback-Portal
-This a Community Feedback Portal page developed using frontend development.
+This a Community Feedback Portal page developed using Frontend development.